 [Isa.
 14:12-17; Ezek.
 28:11-19; 1 Tim.
 3:6; 2 Pet.
 2:4; Jude 6]

 VII.
-Man, Created and Fallen
+Man — Created and Fallen

-We believe that man was originally created in the image and after the likeness of God, as God’s representative ‘vice-regent,’ and that he fell through sin, in consequence losing his spiritual life.
-As`fallen he is “dead in trespasses and sins”, and that he became subject to the reign of sin and the power of the devil.
+We believe that mankind was originally created male and female in the image and after the likeness of God, as God’s representative ‘vice-regent,’ and that he fell through sin, in consequence losing his spiritual life.
+As fallen he is “dead in trespasses and sins”, and that he became subject to the reign of sin and the power of the devil.
 Paul adds that the lost are mentally blinded by Satan, the god of this world, and that the truth of the gospel is veiled from those who are destroying themselves (II Cor.
 4:3-4).
 The Word of God makes it clear, there is no one who seeks after God (Rom.
 3:11).
 So God has given mankind over to the lusts of his heart and to a depraved mind (Rom.
 1:24, 28).
 Theologically, this darkness of mind and heart has been rightly called Total Depravity (Rom 1:28).

 Following the sin of Adam, man could only produce descendants who would be sinners.
 Therefore all mankind is under the death sentence and penalty of sin (Rom.
 5:12-18) and thus are all condemned.
 Only through the reconciliation of Christ, by His death, are human beings who are enemies of God being saved (Rom.
 5:10).
 Sinners are justified by Christ’s blood, and are rescued from the wrath of God.